-Insulation doesn’t MAKE heat or COLD — it just resists any change; and so you feel a somewhat constant temperature.
+Insulation doesn’t CREATE heat — it just slows changes in heat.
+And so you feel more comfortable.
 So HOW could they build this house in 1994 with parts of the attic completely UNPROTECTED?

 We’ll fix it.
 You need to design Insulation properly.
 It’s not a band-aid fix.
 Remember our goal: Comfort end Efficiency!

 Here’s another tip: If just 2% of a surface is uninsulated, the overall insulation R-value drops by 40%!
 So make sure you don’t miss ANY spots.
-Oh, and if you can stop all the leaks, you can save a bunch of money.
+Every leak is money out the window.
 We are a long way from making the house “too tight”.

 - The maximum insulation was 3-1/2 inches of loose fiberglass